GabbyPT/GabbyPT/README.md

 - 👋 Hi, I’m @GabbyPT
 - 👀 I’m interested in reading books, studying new interesting things and listening to Jazz
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on market leaders companies
 - 📫 How to reach me Thaonguyen170406@gmail.com

 <!---